 GLOBAL STANDARD RAMEN

-IPPUDO's original Tonkotsu broth enhanced with spicy miso and ground pork, cashew nuts, bean sprouts, spring onions, seaweed and pork belly.
+Original Karaka-men with its signature sweet and spicy Sze Chuan pepper-infused miso paste, cashew nuts, bean sprouts, spring onions, and pork belly.

 Thick, chewy noodles served with BBQ pork belly, flavoured black fungus, spring onions, bean sprouts, spicy blended miso paste and fragrant garlic oil with black pepper.